Cryptozoic Man

-Cryptozoic Man was a four-issue comic book limited series by Bryan Johnson and Walt Flanagan.
+Cryptozoic Man is a four-issue comic book limited series by Bryan Johnson and Walt Flanagan, published from October 2013 to May 2014.
 Flanagan described the series as the "creepiest cosmic spookshow ever witnessed!"

 Publication history

 The concept debuted on the AMC reality series Comic Book Men in which Johnson and Flanagan star.
 The other co-stars of Comic Book Men are also involved in the development of Cryptozoic Man.

 Plot

 Alan Ostman, a middle-aged husband/father, sees his life quickly unravel when his daughter goes missing on a camping trip in the Pacific Northwest...Bigfoot country.
 After Gray aliens abduct him from a roadside bar, he learns that the fate of the world is dependent on trapping the world's most legendary cryptids.

 The comic centers on a character who is an amalgamation of a human being and legendary creatures like Bigfoot, the Loch Ness Monster and the Jersey Devil.

 Collected editions

 The series has been collected into a trade paperback: